KennthShang/CHERRY/README.md

 CHERRY is a python library for predicting the interactions between viral and prokaryotic genomes.
 CHERRY is based on a deep learning model, which consists of a graph convolutional encoder and a link prediction decoder.

-## News !!!
+# News !!!

+1. 🚀&nbsp; This folder will no longer be maintained.
+The program has been updated and moved to [PhaBOX](https://github.com/KennthShang/PhaBOX), which is more user-friendly.
+Hope you will enjoy it.

+2. 🚀&nbsp; Our web server based on PhaBOX for all phage-related tasks is available!
+You can visit [WebServer](https://phage.ee.cityu.edu.hk/) to use the GUI.

-1. If you want to use cherry on your own bacterial assemblies.
+3. 📘&nbsp; If you want to use cherry on your own bacterial assemblies.
 Please visit [https://github.com/KennthShang/CHERRY_MAGs](https://github.com/KennthShang/CHERRY_MAGs/tree/main) to check.
 This MAGs version allows you to use your own bacterial assemblies and predict the interactions between your phages and bacteria.

-2. Only the CRISPR version of CHERRY is available now.
-Please visit [https://github.com/KennthShang/CHERRY_crispr](https://github.com/KennthShang/CHERRY_crispr) to check.
-This lite version only uses the CRISPRs information for prediction (low number of predicted phages but high precision)

-3. If you want to predict the **host range** for your phages, we provide an extension of CHERRY, which will output all the CRISPR results from the database.
-Please visit [https://github.com/KennthShang/CHERRY_crispr_multihost](https://github.com/KennthShang/CHERRY_crispr_multihost)

-4. This folder will no longer be maintained.
-The program has been updated and moved to PhaBOX [https://github.com/KennthShang/PhaBOX], which is more user-friendly.
-Hope you will enjoy it.

-5. Our web server for phage-related tasks (including phage identification, taxonomy classification, lifestyle prediction, and host prediction) is available!
-You can visit [https://phage.ee.cityu.edu.hk/] to use the GUI.
-We also provided more detailed intermediate files and visualization for further analysis.
-You can also find the local version in [https://github.com/KennthShang/PhaBOX]

 # Overview
 There are two kind of tasks that CHERRY can work: